ipfs/ipfs-docs/docs/community/README.md

 ## ProtoSchool chapters

 ProtoSchool isn't just home to interactive tutorials on dweb topics — it's also a vibrant community of makers and do-ers around the globe!
-[ProtoSchool chapters](https://proto.school/#/chapters) worldwide host events regularly, offering you the opportunity to complete our interactive tutorials with the support of local mentors.
+Community groups worldwide host [ProtoSchool workshops](https://proto.school/#/events) regularly, offering you the opportunity to complete our interactive tutorials with the support of local mentors.

 ## Meetups